 Balancer Ecosystem Fund

 A total of 5M tokens have been set aside for strategic partnerships.
 This fund is currently valued at over $100M.
-At the moment, no grants or withdrawals have been made from it and there hasn’t been announcements as to its future use.
-Given the background of the founding team with Maker , we can probably expect a cohort-like approach to grant-making.
+At the moment, no grants or withdrawals have been made from it and there haven’t been announcements as to its future use.
+Given the background of the founding team with Maker, we can probably expect a cohort-like approach to grant-making.

-Balancer considers its current version its Bronze release .
-The Silver release with optimised gas usage and a few architectural improvements for more flexible use cases is planned for the end of the year.
+Balancer considers its current version its Bronze release.
+The Silver release with optimized gas usage and a few architectural improvements for more flexible use cases is planned for the end of the year.
 It is unclear what the Golden release will entail since the design is ongoing and the DeFi landscape is continuously evolving.